nrwl/nx/docs/nx-cloud/private/standalone.md

    1. To do this, get the connection string from Mongo Atlas
    2. And configure the image with it: `-e NX_CLOUD_MONGO_SERVER_ENDPOINT="mongodb://domain-with-mongo:27017/nrwl-api"`
    3. That's it!
 2. If you cannot use Atlas or Azure CosmosDB within your org, then you'll need to run our dedidcated Mongo Docker image.
-Read on.
+Instructions for this approach are described below.

 ##### Migrating your data to a separate self-hosted Mongo instance

 1. When running the image, you are probably mapping to the host volume like this `-v /data/private-cloud:/data:Z`
 2. That data folder is where the image stores all its persistent data that needs exist between restarts or updates of the image.
 Inside it you'll find:

-   1. Old image:
+   1. In the old image (`nxprivatecloud/nx-cloud`):
       1. `/data/file-server`: if you are using the built-in file-server, this is where you'll find all the cached artefacts.
 If you are using an external S3 buckets this folder won't exist.
       2. `/data/mongo`: this is where Mongo stores all its files.
-   2. In the new image:
+   2. In the new image (`nxprivatecloud/single-image`):
       1. `/data/file-server` (if using the built-in file-server, otherwise you don't need to map anything)

-3. Copy the contents of `/data/mongo` folder on the host where you previously used to run Mongo, to the new host where you'll run the dedicated Mongo image
+3. Copy the contents of `/data/mongo` folder from the host where you previously used to run Mongo, to the new host where you'll run the dedicated Mongo image
 4. Run Mongo as described [here](https://github.com/nrwl/nx-cloud-helm/blob/main/MONGO-OPERATOR-GUIDE.md)
    1. In there, you'll find instructions to map the `$PWD/mongo-data:/data/db` folder to your host
    2. Copy the data from Step 1. above into the new mapped folder above.